brandonrainey/reddit-clone/README.md

 # Reddit Clone

-- Displays product image gallery/lightbox, with state to add and track items in cart.
+- Implements CRUD functionality of posts with comments on specific reddits

-- Ability to create and log in to account using Firebase Authentication.
+- Stores and fetches data using Firebase Firestore as a backend

-- Created using Next.js React framework, recreated visually following Frontend Mentor design challenge.
+- Created using Next.js React framework and styled with Tailwind CSS

 ## Demo